Sushmita-Ghosh/react-tailwind-portfolio/README.md

 ## Hosted At 🌍:

-Check out the live version of the portfolio here: [https://sushmita-portfolio.vercel.app/](https://sushmita-portfolio.vercel.app/)
+Check out the live version of the portfolio [Here 🎭](https://sushmita-portfolio.vercel.app/)

 Dive into the code, explore the animations, and see the responsive design in action.
 This portfolio is a testament to what modern web development can achieve with the right tools and a bit of creativity.
 Enjoy browsing!